tsandall/opa/docs/content/wasm.md

 server in Wasm, nor is this just cross-compiled Golang code.
 The compiled Wasm module is a planned evaluation path for the source policy and query.

-## Current Status

-The core language is supported fully but there are a number of built-in functions that are not, and probably won't be natively supported in Wasm (e.g., `http.send`).
-Built-in functions that are not natively supported can be implemented in the host environment (e.g., JavaScript).

 # Compiling Policies

 You can compile Rego policies into Wasm modules using the `opa build` subcommand.